-\ Samples must be held at 4°C for at least 5 minutes.
+^{} Samples must be held at 4°C for at least 5 minutes.

-4. When the reaction is complete, place the reactions on ice and proceed to "Protocol: Cleanup of Universal PCR with QIAact Beads", page 29.
+4. When the reaction is complete, place the reactions on ice and proceed to the next protocol, "Cleanup of Universal PCR with QIAact Beads".

 Note: If reactions are to be stored after universal PCR amplification, transfer them to a - 20°C freezer.
 Samples are stable for 3 days.